Parmigiano Reggiano Cheese Impact on Coronavirus Pandemic

-Another instance where social distancing might be hard to implements when it comes to inspecting the cheese before it's ready to be sold as Parmigiano-Reggiano.
-This happens after 12 months and is typical done by a third-party master grader who works for the Parmigiano Reggiano Consortium.
+Another instance where social distancing might be hard to implement is when it comes to inspecting the cheese before it's ready to be sold as Parmigiano Reggiano.
+This happens after 12 months and is typically done by a third-party master grader who works for the Parmigiano Reggiano Consortium.

-In 2012, a magnitude 6 earthquake struck the region, and warehouses full of Parmesan wheels crashed to the ground, damaging a million wheels, which at the time accounted for 30% of production.
-That triggered a wave of solidarity among the Parmesan dairies.
+In 2012, a magnitude 6 earthquake struck the region, and warehouses full of Parmigiano Reggiano wheels crashed to the ground, damaging a million wheels, which at the time accounted for 30% of production.
+That triggered a wave of solidarity among the Parmigiano dairies.

-How can you know if wat you are eating is fake Parmesan or not?
+How can you tell if what you're eating is real or fake Parmigiano Reggiano?

 Well, god knows what, but it's not parmesan cheese.
-If it is real parmesan cheese, you could probably pay your college tuition with all the packets of parm that you've collected over years of ordering delivery pizza.
-This might come as a shocker to you, but companies have been purposefully mislabeling their products as real parmesan cheese when what they serve is anything.
+If it is real Parmigiano cheese, you could probably pay your college tuition with all the packets of parm that you've collected over years of ordering delivery pizza.
+This might come as a shocker to you, but companies have been purposefully mislabeling their products as real Parmigiano cheese when what they serve is anything.

 We know, a company trying to get one over on poor, ignorant consumers?
 What a stretch.
-What might also not surprise you is that the US government is actively helping cheese hustlers sell you fake parm.
+What might also not surprise you is that the US government is actively helping cheese hustlers sell you fake Parmigiano Reggiano Dop.

-Real parmesan cheese can run $1,000 a wheel or more, depending on how long it's been aged, and at that price point, you'd probably be counting every single flake of parmesan that you sprinkle onto your spaghetti.
+Real aged Parmigiano Reggiano cheese can run $1,000 a wheel or more, depending on how long it's been aged, and at that price point, you'd probably be counting every single flake of aged Parmigiano Reggiano that you sprinkle onto your spaghetti.

-Known as the “king of cheeses”, parmesan is so expensive because it can only be physically produced in just one small area of the world inside Italy.
+Known as the “king of cheeses”, Parmigiano is so expensive because it can only be physically produced in just one small area of the world inside Italy.
 Here, the unique bacteria that cows ingest and transfer into their milk grows abundantly but has difficulty growing anywhere else.
-With only a few towns in Italy that can make the stuff, real parmesan cheese- or Parmigiano-Reggiano, if you want to be completely insufferable about it- is in quite limited supply.
+With only a few towns in Italy that can make the stuff, real Parmigiano cheese- or Parmigiano Reggiano Dop, if you want to be completely insufferable about it- is in quite limited supply.

-Add to that the fact that it must be aged at least a year before being sold and you can start to see why the price of real parmesan cheese is so high.
-This authentic king of cheeses commands such a high price that the parm industry spread out across just a few towns in Italy is worth well over $2 billion every year.
+Additionally, the fact that it must be aged at least a year before being sold and you can start to see why the price of real Parmigiano cheese is so high.
+This authentic king of cheeses commands such a high price that the aged Parmigiano Reggiano industry spread out across just a few towns in Italy is worth well over $2 billion every year.

 Now that you've got your milk, you stir it in a giant heated copper bowl, adding your rennet which will help the milk begin to curdle.
 You must continue stirring that milk nonstop for hours or else spoil the batch.

-As the milk begins to separate and curdle, what will eventually become your cheese is deposited at the bottom of the pot, so you then use linen cloth to carefully scoop up all that delicious future-parm.
+As the milk begins to separate and curdle, what will eventually become your cheese is deposited at the bottom of the pot, so you then use linen cloth to carefully scoop up all that delicious future Parmigiano Reggiano.

 You don't want runny cheese, so you must carefully dry out the lump of formless cheese and get rid of as much moisture as possible before finally dumping it into a mold that will give it its final, wheel shape.